ohlori/playwright-automation/README.md

-# Personal project to learn api automation
+# Personal project to learn API automation using Playwright with Typescript